tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/华为通道 V5 接入_intl_en.md

 ### Getting key

 1. Go to the [Huawei Developer platform](http://developer.huawei.com).
 2. Sign up for a developer account and log in to the platform.
 For more information, please see [Account Registration and Verification](https://developer.huawei.com/consumer/cn/devservice/doc/20300).
-(If you are registering a new account, you need to complete identity verification.)
+(If you are registering a new account, you need to complete identity verification; otherwise, you cannot use the platform.)
 3. Create an application on the Huawei Push platform.
 For more information, please see [Creating Application](https://developer.huawei.com/consumer/cn/doc/distribution/app/agc-create_app).
 (The application package name must be the same as that entered in the TPNS Console.)
 4. Get and copy the application's `AppID` and `AppSecret` and paste them into **[TPNS Console](https://console.cloud.tencent.com/tpns)** > **Configuration Management** > **Basic Configuration** > **Huawei Official Push Channel**.